microsoft/omnichannel-chat-widget/docs/pull_request_template.md

 ## **Thank you for your contribution.
 Before submitting this PR, please include:**

+### Id of the task, bug, story or other reference.
 ### Description
 _Include a description of the problem to be solved_